developeralamin/developeralamin/README.md

 - 🔭 I’m currently working on FullStack Developer With Laravel API and VueJs.
 - 🌱 I’m following coding Best practise and PSR-Guidelines.
-- 🌱 I’m currently learning cloud technologies and Linux, Virtualization.
+- 🌱 I’m currently learning cloud technologies.
 - 👯 I’m looking to collaborate on with other Developer.
 - 🤔 I’m looking for help with anyone problem.
 - 💬 Ask me about I'll be happy to help you.